The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 By now there are only few accommodations on the island.
 From Puntarenas a daily boat goes to Isla Chira from the fish market.
 You can also hire a boat from Pájaros or San Pablo.

 Isla Caballo is covered with tropical dry forest and has some nice beaches.
-The island is home to 200 fishermen, but there are no accommodations.
+The island is home to around 250 people, but there are no accommodations.
 Its smaller sister island, Isla Bejuco, is uninhabited with the exception of a caretaker having an eye on things.

 Isla San Lucas was a penal colony until 1991.
 It had the reputation of being the roughest jail in Costa Rica and its 117 years history is rich with tales of violence.
 A network of underground prison cells hosted society's undesirables who ran the community, fished, farmed and did domestic chores.
-Today the prison walls are crumbling in ruins and a lonely caretaker might let you go around on the island.
+In 2008 the island was declared a cultural heritage site and national wildlife preserve.
+From Puntarenas it's a 40 min boat ride to San Lucas and tours can be made to visit the prison cells with their graffiti, the church and other other buildings of the island's gruesome past.

 Isla Gitana protects the Bahia Gigante from rough weather, making the bay popular with boaters.
 On Isla Gitana,